 For the Kottawa Rainforest and Arboretum, continue along the B 129.
 Just past the km.
 13 post on the B 129, on the right, is the Kottawa Information Center.
 Buy your entrance tickets here.
 Further along the road before the 14 km post are gates to the left and a large yellow sign board “Kottawa Arboretum Wet Evergreen Forest Kottawa Khombala”.
 Enter the forest from here.
 Follow the wide trail that runs parallel to the road until it rejoins it about a km away.

-Gehan de Silva Wijeyeratne (email@example.com) is CEO of Jetwing Eco Holidays.
+Gehan de Silva Wijeyeratne (firstname.lastname@example.org) is the CEO of Jetwing Eco Holidays.
 He has a penchant for researching and breaking stories to popularise wildlife and to position destinations.
 Free downloads of natural history publications are available on www.jetwingeco.com.